Group orderings, dynamics, and rigidity: Introduction

 In the course of the proof of Theorem \ref{characterization thm}, we establish several other facts concerning the relationship between $\Hom(G, \Homeo_+(S^1))$ and $\CO(G)$.
 When combined with standard facts about dynamics of groups acting on the circle, this gives new information about spaces of circular orders.
 For example, we prove the following corollary, a special case of which immediately gives a new proof of the main construction (Theorem 4.6) from \cite{BS}.

-\begin{corollary} Suppose $G \subset \Homeo_+(S^1)$ is a countable group such that some point $x_0$ has trivial stabilizer and dense orbit.
+\begin{corollary} Suppose $G \subset \Homeo_+(S^1)$ is a countable group acting minimally, and such that some point $x_0$ has trivial stabilizer.
 Then the order on $G$ induced by the orbit of $x_0$ is not isolated in $\CO(G)$. \end{corollary} In particular this shows that, if the dynamical realization of a circular order $c$ on $G$ is minimal, then $c$ is not isolated.
 (See Theorem \ref{isolated linear part} and following remarks.)

 \paragraph{Isolated orders on free groups and braid groups.} In Section \ref{F_n section} we undertake a detailed study of the space of circular orders on free groups.
 As an application of Theorem \ref{characterization thm}, we show: